jwcain/Portfolio/index.md

 - __Role:__ Solo Developer
 - __Description:__

-A human playable euchre game where the AI has been developed using a genetic algorithm.
+A human playable euchre game where the AI has been augmented using a genetic algorithm.

 ### The Path you Chose
 - [Play Now](https://jwcain.github.io/noneuclid/)